PRICING / ORDER

 In AFTER SILENCE the past comes alive as Frank - who spent 3 ½ years of his childhood in a United States internment camp during WWII - and five students from his island community develop archival photographic prints in the high school darkroom.
 Together, Frank and the students discuss the need to safeguard the constitutional rights of those living in the United States...especially in times of crisis.

-Reviews: "The objective of the video is to offer, in this critical season of the Patriot Act--when public dissent is discouraged--the view of one citizen, Frank Kitamoto, who was denied his rights and identity as an American 60 years ago.
+Reviews "The objective of the video is to offer, in this critical season of the Patriot Act--when public dissent is discouraged--the view of one citizen, Frank Kitamoto, who was denied his rights and identity as an American 60 years ago.
 It was during a similar time of fear and emergency following Pearl Harbor, when President Roosevelt was given sweeping powers much as our President has now.
 This video is intended to promote discussion on civil rights, citizenship, discrimination, and the dangers of setting aside the Constitution in times of crisis--when it would seem that we need it the most."
 Conscientious Projector Film Festival program notes

-a group of high school students and Frank Kitamoto...The comments from the students were thoughtful and articulate.
+"I was captivated by the simple conversations in a photo darkroom between a group of high school students and Frank Kitamoto...The comments from the students were thoughtful and articulate.
 And most importantly their questions and comments provide a start to a more in-depth discussion of what happened to Japanese Americans during WWII and how it relates to current events like 9/11 and the harassment and detention of Arab Americans."
 Tom Ikeda, Executive Director, Densho

 "Lois Shelton does a nice job of supplementing Kitamoto's recollections with archival photos, film footage, and letters written by the Japanese-Americans during their detention.
 As this film deals with the constitutional rights of Americans during times of crisis, it is appropriate viewing for those living in post 9/11 United States.
 It should serve well as a tool to promote discussion of civil rights, citizenship, discrimination, the dehumanizing effects of war, and the challenge of maintaining constitutional rights in times of crisis.
-AFTER SILENCE is recommended for viewers from Junior High through adult and to the libraries that serve them.
+AFTER SILENCE is recommended for viewers from Junior High through adult and to the libraries that serve them."
 Paul Moeller, University of Colorado at Boulder for Educational Media Reviews Online

 "'Don't trade civil rights for security' is the main lesson that emerges from this excellent classroom discussion prompter."
 Jeff Dick, Booklist